-- (A) If the Enrollee files a written request for a State Fair Hearing with the STATE, and requests continuation of benefits within the time allowed, pursuant to Minnesota Statutes, § 256.045, subd.
-3a, before the date of the proposed Action in either the MCO's Notice or Appeal decision, the MCO, in accordance with 42 CFR § 438.420(b), may not reduce or terminate the service until the STATE issues a written decision in the State Fair Hearing, or the Enrollee withdraws the request for a State Fair Hearing. - (B) An Enrollee whose PCA services will be reduced or terminated due to the requirements of Minnesota Statutes § 256B.0659 may request continued services pending appeal or State Fair Hearing within the time period allowed to request an appeal, or State Fair Hearing. - (C) In the case of a reduction or termination of ongoing services, services must be continued, pending outcome of all Appeal hearings if: 1) there is an existing order for services by the treating and Participating Provider; or 2) the treating and Participating Provider orders discontinuation of services and another Participating Provider orders the service, but only if that Provider is authorized by his/her contract with the MCO to order such services.
+(A) If the Enrollee files a written request for a State Fair Hearing with the STATE, and requests continuation of benefits within the time allowed, pursuant to Minnesota Statutes, § 256.045, subd.
+3a, before the date of the proposed Action in either the MCO's Notice or Appeal decision, the MCO, in accordance with 42 CFR § 438.420(b), may not reduce or terminate the service until the STATE issues a written decision in the State Fair Hearing, or the Enrollee withdraws the request for a State Fair Hearing.

+(B) An Enrollee whose PCA services will be reduced or terminated due to the requirements of Minnesota Statutes § 256B.0659 may request continued services pending appeal or State Fair Hearing within the time period allowed to request an appeal, or State Fair Hearing.

+(C) In the case of a reduction or termination of ongoing services, services must be continued, pending outcome of all Appeal hearings if: 1) there is an existing order for services by the Network Provider; or 2) there is an order for discontinuation of services and another Network Provider orders the service, but only if that Provider is authorized by his/her contract with the MCO to order such services.

-8.10.6 Compliance with State Fair Hearing Resolutions.
+8.9.6 Compliance with State Fair Hearing Resolutions.